EIF2AK3

 Eukaryotic translation initiation factor 2-alpha kinase 3, also known as protein kinase R (PKR)-like endoplasmic reticulum kinase (PERK), is an enzyme that in humans is encoded by the EIF2AK3 gene.

 Function

 The protein encoded by this gene phosphorylates the alpha subunit of eukaryotic translation-initiation factor 2 (EIF2), leading to its inactivation, and thus to a rapid reduction of translational initiation and repression of global protein synthesis.
 It is a type I membrane protein located in the endoplasmic reticulum (ER), where it is induced by ER stress caused by malfolded proteins.
+PERK also has other phosphorylation substrates and has functions in regulating mitochondrial homeostasis that are independent of its kinase activity.
+Because of this functional complexity, the biochemical mechanisms underlying the diverse defects observed in PERK-deficient humans and mice remain unclear.

 Clinical significance

+PERK (EIF2AK3) deficiency in humans and mice denoted as the Wolcott–Rallison syndrome (WRS) display a complex array of abnormalities including permanent neonatal diabetes, exocrine pancreas necrosis, postnatal growth retardation, osteopenia, skeletal dysplasia, acute liver failure, and death during infancy.